DavidManda/QuIPv/Portfolio A/overview.md

 3. Process data and filter it according to selected attributes;
 4. Create several causal chain diagrams from the import data;
 5. Allow the user to edit the diagram;
+6. Export the diagram as a png file;

 #### References
 [_Bath Social and Development Research Ltd._](http://bathsdr.org/) 9/11/18